 Why the Pantheon survived when other temples didn't

-In the Middle Ages, most Roman temples got eaten.
-Their marble went into new churches.
-Their bronze was melted down for cannons or church furniture.
-The Pantheon got lucky.
-In 609 AD, Emperor Phocas handed it to Pope Boniface IV, who consecrated it as the Church of Santa Maria ad Martyres.
-Because it was now an active church, nobody quarried it.
-It didn't escape completely, though.
-In 1625, Pope Urban VIII (a Barberini, remember the name) had the bronze ceiling of the portico stripped to make cannons for Castel Sant'Angelo and the baldachin inside St. Peter's.
+In the Middle Ages, builders stripped most Roman temples for parts.
+Marble went into new churches.
+Smiths melted bronze down for cannons and church furniture.
+The Pantheon survived because in 609 AD, Emperor Phocas handed it to Pope Boniface IV, who consecrated it as the Church of Santa Maria ad Martyres.
+As an active church, no quarrymen touched it.
+It didn't escape clean, though.
+In 1625, Pope Urban VIII (a Barberini, remember the name) ordered the bronze ceiling of the portico stripped to make cannons for Castel Sant'Angelo and the baldachin inside St. Peter's.
 The Romans, who never miss a good pun, coined the phrase "Quod non fecerunt barbari, fecerunt Barberini."
 What the barbarians didn't do, the Barberinis did.

 Visiting the Pantheon: what you need to know

-Entry is free, but since 2023 you need a timed reservation.
-Book online through the official site for a small fee, or chance the entrance queue if there are open slots.
-The best times are early morning, right when it opens at 9, or late afternoon, when the crowd thins and the light through the oculus goes gold.
-Midday is the most packed, but it's also when the light beam is at its most dramatic.
-If it's raining, go straight there.
-Watching rain fall through the oculus and evaporate off the warm floor is one of the strangest, best moments you can have in Rome.
-Mass is held on Sundays and holy days, so access is limited during services.
+Entry now requires a timed reservation booked online through the official site, or you can chance the queue if open slots remain.
+Go early morning, right when it opens at 9, or late afternoon when the crowd thins and the oculus light turns gold.
+Midday packs in the most people, but the light beam peaks then too.
+If it's raining, run there.
+Watching rain fall through the oculus and evaporate off the warm floor is one of the strangest, best moments Rome offers.
+The church holds Mass on Sundays and holy days, which limits access during services.
 Photos are fine.

 The piazza and what's around it

 Piazza della Rotonda, out in front, is worth lingering in.
-The fountain in the middle is by Giacomo della Porta (1575), with an Egyptian obelisk stuck on top of it in 1711.
-Honest warning: the cafés on the piazza are a rip-off.
+Giacomo della Porta designed the fountain in 1575, and someone parked an Egyptian obelisk on top of it in 1711.
+Honest warning: the cafés on the piazza will rip you off.
 Beautiful view, inflated bill.
 Walk one street back and your espresso drops to a normal Roman price.
-Behind the Pantheon, the Church of Santa Maria sopra Minerva is absurdly overlooked.
-There's a Michelangelo sculpture inside (Cristo della Minerva) and a Filippino Lippi fresco cycle, and most visitors will walk straight past the door.
-A minute further and you're in Piazza di Sant'Eustachio, which many Romans (including me) will tell you serves the best coffee in the city.
+Behind the Pantheon, the Church of Santa Maria sopra Minerva sits overlooked.
+Inside: a Michelangelo sculpture (Cristo della Minerva) and a Filippino Lippi fresco cycle.
+Most visitors walk straight past the door.
+A minute further and you reach Piazza di Sant'Eustachio, which many Romans (including me) will tell you serves the best coffee in the city.

-Every domed building since, from Brunelleschi's Florence cathedral to the US Capitol, owes something to the Pantheon.
+Architects from Brunelleschi to the designers of the US Capitol have copied this dome.
 None of them beats it.
-Stand under the oculus, look up, and it's obvious why.
-Nearly two thousand years in, it's still the best answer Rome ever gave to the question of what a building could be.
+Stand under the oculus, look up, and you'll see why.
+Nearly two thousand years in, no Roman building answers the question better.